chandupythonlearn/RAG_local_LLM/rag_csv_local_llam/README.md

 # RAG_local_LLM
-This is the Repository for building RAG application using local LLM's
+This is to analyze your CSV data with RAG application using local LLM (Mixtral)